nandard/control-system/Assignment 4 - PI/README.md

 This dir is belong to Control System class contains with Integral Effect on Control System.
 This code 100% original made by my hand :), please leave some notes if you're going to use it.
 Thanks!

 ## Software
-This program run in Matlab
+This program ran in Matlab

 ## Variables
 `s = tf('s');` defines s as 'frequency domain' for transfer function and will be used further.